ShaileshSridhar2403/Human-Activity-Extractor/README.md

 The `--time_padding` flag sets the number of seconds of video to be added before and after a human detected segment

+The `--draw_boxes` flag determines whether the bounding boxes for the detections are to be included in the processed video

 When run, the script creates a folder `../output`, containing a folder or each video analyzed.
 Each such folder contains a 'processed_video.avi' , which  contains all human containing segments identified within the video, and a 'snapshots' folder, containing snapshots of frames(.jpeg format) where humans were found, along with a bounding box and confidence score.